ebd622/docs/tls_handshake.md

 TLS Handshake creates a "protected tunnel" between Client and Server, it protects Bulk Data transfer with CIA (Confidentiality, Integrity, and Availability)

-TLS 1.2 uses RSA for Key Exchage, TLS 1.3 uses more advanced approach.
+TLS 1.2 uses RSA for Key Exchage, in TLS 1.3 RSA has been removed.
+TLS 1.3 uses more advanced approach.
 Handshake in TLS 1.3 is faster.

 ### Resourcses
 - [SSL, TLS, HTTPS Explained](https://youtu.be/j9QmMEWmcfo)